-Sometimes through the course of our investigations we run across objects in homes or other locations that have spirit attachments.
-Some of these items are items that held significance to someone who has passed on and as a spirit they are unable to let go, both figuratively and literally.
+Sometimes through the course of our investigations, we run across objects in homes or other locations that have spirit attachments.
+Some of these items are items that held significance to someone who has passed on and as a spirit, they are unable to let go, both figuratively and literally.
 Some items have been intentionally “cursed” to cause harm to the owners.
 Regardless of the origin or backstory of an item, these objects can be problematic.
 Some items can lead to increased paranormal activity in a location, others can lead to outright ruin and torment for their owners.
 Often if we find we have to go back to a trouble location more than once there is often an object attachment involved.
-After an object attachment is discovered, WISPS will recommend an owner get rid of an problematic object on their own.
-The WISPS team will only remove an object as a last resort at the request of the owners.
-Due to the risk such objects can pose, WISPS does not advocate collecting or storing such items, especially not in a residence.
+After an object attachment is discovered, WISPS will recommend an owner get rid of a problematic object on their own.
+The WISPS team will only remove an object as the last resort at the request of the owners.
+Due to the risk, such objects can pose, WISPS does not advocate collecting or storing such items, especially not in a residence.

 For more on cursed objects and object attachments read a more detailed article on it here.